 Continually adjust and improve policies and regulations, through ongoing monitoring of land use factors, to better meet community best outcomes

-Permit Information Center Open for Business with Modifications
+Permit Information Center Open for Business

 Urban Design is the process of shaping the physical setting for life in our city; it operates at the intersection of architecture, city planning, transportation and engineering, real estate economics, landscape design, and ecology.
 The result is a comprehensive approach to every project that uplifts the social, environmental, and financial quality of the buildings, streets, sidewalks, and spaces where we play out our lives.